Mlaiel/iacherie/docs/SEO_USAGE_EXAMPLES.md

 6. **Track trends** weekly with TrendingAnalyzer
 7. **Optimize internationally** for global reach with MultilingualSEO

-The SEO Automation Engine provides enterprise-grade SEO capabilities specifically designed for the Ainflue platform's content creation and optimization workflows.
+The SEO Automation Engine provides enterprise-grade SEO capabilities specifically designed for the IA Chérie platform's content creation and optimization workflows.